Is Gatorlyte Actually Healthy? An Ingredient Review

 | |

-Is Gatorlyte Unhealthy?
-An Ingredient Analysis
+Ingredient Analysis

-Gatorlyte ingredients
+Gatorlyte Mixed Berry flavor ingredients list

-Sugar is the first ingredient, and a 2019 medical review found that added sugar is harmful in excess and is associated with increased risk of obesity, cardiovascular disease and type 2 diabetes.
+Sugar is the first ingredient, and a 2019 medical review found that added sugar is harmful in excess, and is associated with increased risk of obesity, cardiovascular disease and type 2 diabetes.

-Natural flavor is a generic descriptor used by food manufacturers which doesn’t define what actual chemical compounds are used.
-As we explained in our Athletic Greens reviews article (on another health brand that uses natural flavors), there are documented toxicity concerns regarding some natural flavoring agents and their metabolites.
+As we explained in our Athletic Greens reviews article, there are documented toxicity concerns regarding some natural flavoring agents and their metabolites.

 Purified stevia leaf extract is a healthy and natural sweetener that's plant-derived and has been shown in a meta-study to have no effect on blood sugar levels, which makes it a healthier option than added sugar or artificial sweeteners in our opinion.

-Gatorlyte also contains an electrolyte blend including ingredients like potassium chloride and magnesium oxide.
-A review published in the Nutrients journal found that supplemental electrolytes can improve athletic performance.
+review published in the Nutrients journal found that supplemental electrolytes can improve athletic performance.

-We Tried Gatorlyte Ourselves
+We Tested Gatorlyte

 I play basketball with minimal breaks for 60-120 minutes a few times a week and usually just drink water.
 Today I purchased the Orange flavor of Gatorlyte and brought it to the gym.